A lovely unspoilt East Norfolk Coast village with its roots in fishing.

 Winterton on sea sand dunes

-Moving in to the village itself, you will find a mix of old and new properties (including some new properties made to look old!).
-Facilities in the village include a shop, post office, chip shop and a 300 year old pub.
+Moving in to the village itself, you will find a lovely mix of old and new properties (including some new properties made to look old!).
+Many are private houses, others are holiday homes for hire.
+Facilities in the village include a shop, post office, fish & chip shop and a 300 year old pub - The Fishermans Return.

 The village sign can be found near the church and is dual sided, with seaside and rural agriculture scenes, indicating the two most important things in village life.